Error mitigation in variational quantum eigensolvers using tailored probabilistic machine learning: Introduction

-All error-mitigation techniques proposed so far focus on improving the computation of expectation values with respect to a parametrized quantum circuit, at a single point in parameter space~\cite{temme2017error, err-mit1, err-mit2, wallman2016noise, err-mit3, larose2020mitiq, kim2021scalable, zhang2020error, bonet2018low, mcardle2019error, mcclean2020decoding}.
-For example, the zero-noise extrapolation technique measures an observable at a single parameter point for a set of equivalent circuits with different noise strengths, followed by a fitting with analytical functions such as polynomials and extrapolates expectation value to zero-noise limit~\cite{temme2017error, err-mit1, err-mit2, larose2020mitiq, kim2021scalable}.
-Probabilistic error cancellation and randomized compiling approaches convert the expectation value with respect to a parametrized circuit at a single point to a sum of estimations with equivalent random circuits, which effectively tailor the coherent noise to stochastic error~\cite{temme2017error, wallman2016noise, err-mit3, zhang2020error}.
-Rather than mitigating the error of the VQE measurements for each individual variational state, as in the methods mentioned above, here we propose a complementary approach, based on the idea of mitigating the error for the whole variational landscape \emph{simultaneously} (exploiting the underlying correlations between the VQEs outputs for different variational parameters).
-Specifically, using a probabilistic machine learning method based on "Gaussian process regression (GPR)," rooted in Bayesian statistics, we imbue within the computation: (i) our prior knowledge about general (data independent) features of the variational landscape and (ii) the expectation value of the desired observable for variational parameters corresponding to limiting cases, where the calculations can be done exactly on a classical computer, at a negligible computational cost.
-This approach can be applied in combination with any of the error-mitigation techniques mentioned above, improving considerably the accuracy of VQE calculations.
+Existing error-mitigation techniques focus on enhancing the computation of expectation values with respect to a parametrized quantum circuit at a single point in parameter space~\cite{temme2017error, err-mit1, err-mit2, wallman2016noise, err-mit3, larose2020mitiq, kim2021scalable, zhang2020error, bonet2018low, mcardle2019error, mcclean2020decoding}.
+For instance, the zero-noise extrapolation technique measures an observable at a single parameter point for a set of equivalent circuits with different noise strengths, followed by fitting with analytical functions such as polynomials and extrapolating the expectation value to the zero-noise limit~\cite{temme2017error, err-mit1, err-mit2, larose2020mitiq, kim2021scalable}.
+Probabilistic error cancellation and randomized compiling approaches convert the expectation value with respect to a parametrized circuit at a single point to a sum of estimations with equivalent random circuits, effectively transforming the coherent noise into stochastic error~\cite{temme2017error, wallman2016noise, err-mit3, zhang2020error}.

+In contrast to mitigating the error of VQE measurements for each individual variational state, as in the methods mentioned above, we propose a complementary approach that aims to mitigate the error for the entire variational landscape simultaneously by exploiting the underlying correlations between VQE outputs for different variational parameters.
+Specifically, we employ a custom probabilistic machine learning method based on GPR (rooted in Bayesian statistics)~\cite{RW_gpr}, tailored to incorporate the specific structure of any given parametrized quantum circuit.
+This method allows us to include within the computation our prior knowledge about general mathematical structure of the variational ansatz.
+This approach can be combined with any of the error-mitigation techniques mentioned above, substantially improving the accuracy of VQE calculations.